erazedfx/ChordSuiteManual/README.md

 ![Alt text](.//chordsuite.png?raw=true "Chord Suite")

+## Quick Tips:

+Chord Player:

+- modulate the Chord Set / Chord CV to get diffent scales and create chord progressions.
+- modulate the Bass Note Select CV to create basslines.
+- use 'Wonderwall' mode via menu to repace 7th note with 10th  (3rd but an octave higher).
+- use 'Voice 1 Polyphonic' via menu to use voice 1 as polyphonic output.
+- modulate the voicing cv input (activate by pressing the voicing button).

+Arp Player:
+- modulate the Note Combination CV to get different combinations of chord note.
+- modulate the Quantize Mode CV to dynamically quantize to chord notes or scale notes.
+- when patching a lfo into the Raw Pitch Input, try using 'Arpeggiator Mode' via menu.
+- use the Sample N Hold CV to create rhythmic patterns.
+- Arp Player is chain-able, add as many voices as you want.

 ## CHORD PLAYER

 Chord Player is a 4-plus-1-voice quantizer designed for playing chord and bassline together.